MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-solutions.md

 Each environment will required a site that is created using the new data model.
 See [create a website with an enhanced data model](../getting-started/enhanced-data-model.md#create-a-website-with-an-enhanced-data-model).

-## Add Power Pages site and its component to a solution
+## Add Power Pages site and components to a solution

 1. From the Power Pages home page, select the **Solutions** tab.